coynmessenger/coynmessenger/replit.md

 - June 25, 2025: Added floating back to top button in chat with smooth scrolling and orange theme styling
 - June 25, 2025: Redesigned COYN logo with sleek modern styling - reduced size, added glow effects, improved gradients, and enhanced visual hierarchy
 - June 25, 2025: Reverted to original logo design and added "Powered by Coynful" attribution at bottom of homepage
+- June 25, 2025: Updated to Binance Smart Chain (BSC) - replaced ETH with BNB throughout application for better transaction costs and speed

 ## User Preferences